shorebirdtech/website/src/pages/jobs.md

 We're only 3 people right now.
 All of us have engineering backgrounds.
 As our customers have grown, so has our engineering load and we're seeking to hire another full-stack engineer to help us scale to even larger customers.
-We're also seeking to hire a "business person" to work with Eric to build out all the non-software parts of the business.
+We're also seeking to hire a "business generalist" to work with Eric to build out all the non-software parts of the business.

 In comparison to two years ago, we've dramatically de-risked the product and